-In other words, the blessing of God will spill over on that man just because God is blessing you, he'll get the benefit.
-You see, a non-Christian man married to a Christian woman doesn't know how fortunate he is because she's a child of God and God is pouring out blessing on her because she is so blessed and she is so enriched, he benefits.
-It doesn't mean he gets salvation through that means, it simply means outwardly in this life he is blessed.
+In other words, the blessing of God will spill over on that man.
+Just because God is blessing you, he'll get the benefit.
+You see, a non-Christian man married to a Christian woman doesn't know how fortunate he is.
+Because she's a child of God and God is pouring out blessing on her because she is so blessed and she is so enriched, he benefits.
+It doesn't mean he gets salvation through that means, it simply means outwardly, in this life, he is blessed.
 This is not inward sanctification but outward grace that spills over on him because of her.
-So the unsaved husband may stay and if he wants to stay, it says, that that believing wife should let him stay...that's God's plan.
+So the unsaved husband may stay and if he wants to stay, it says, that that believing wife should let him stay.
+That's God's plan.
 You say, "What if he wants to leave?"
 Same text, 1 Corinthians 7, it says if the unbelieving one leaves, verse 15, let him leave, the brother or sister is not under bondage in such cases, but God has called us to peace.
 If he wants out, you've got to let him go.
 You're not in bondage.
 That is the bond is broken.
-For verse 15, "For how do you know, O wife, whether you will save your husband, or husband, how do you know whether you will save your wife?"
+For verse 15, "For how do you know, oh wife, whether you will save your husband, or husband, how do you know whether you will save your wife?"
 In other words, the point is this, if he wants to stay, let him stay.
 But if he wants out because he can't tolerate your Christian testimony, let him go.
-And then you say..."Well now wait a minute, I want him to stay so he'll get saved."
+And then you say, "Well now wait a minute, I want him to stay so he'll get saved."
 And Paul says, "But look, you'll have nothing but war in the house and that is counter-productive and you don't really know whether he'll get saved anyway.
 So don't try to hold that thing together if it creates confusion and chaos."
 That's the point.
 So Peter says basically the same thing by saying nothing.
 He doesn't tell the woman to leave.
-Don't rebel, don't leave...stay and do all you can to win that husband.
+Don't rebel.
+Don't leave.
+Stay and do all you can to win that husband.
 But if that husband wants out and leaves you, you're not under bondage anymore, the marriage is broken.
-Don't fight tooth and nail to hold it together thinking you're going to lead him to Christ in an uncomfortable, chaotic confused warlike environment.
+Don't fight tooth and nail to hold it together, thinking you're going to lead him to Christ in an uncomfortable, chaotic, confused, warlike environment.
 That's not productive.

 Thirdly, he doesn't tell her she is now equal to the man so she should demand her rights.
 He doesn't say that either.
 She is equal, of course, to any other believer spiritually but she still has a marital role to fulfill.
 In Christ there is neither male nor female, they are one.
 But in marriage there is headship and there is submission.

 The third principle comes in verses 3 through 6 and it is modesty.
 You have submission and its intention which is to bring him to Christ.
 You have faithfulness in verse 2 and then you have modesty.
 Please notice verse 3, 4, 5 and 6.
 In verse 3 it says, "Let not your adornment be merely external, braiding the hair and wearing gold jewelry or putting on dresses."
 Now he comes to a very important matter for the Christian wife trying to win her unsaved husband.
-He says..."Look, the normal...and I want to say this knowing there's a risk involved...the normal preoccupation of women is with the outside."
+He says, look, the normal, I want to say this knowing there's a risk involved, the normal preoccupation of women is with the outside.
 And I think we would all agree with that.
 Certainly in our society the normal preoccupation of women is with the outside, adornment.
 He says, "Let not your adornment be merely external."

 By the way, the most beautiful women on the inside tend to be very beautiful on the outside.
 Have you noticed?
 Have you ever noticed how makeup can't change an ugly disposition?
 And have you noticed how makeup can't enhance a beautiful disposition?

 But what is the responsibility of a Christian husband when he has an unsaved wife?
 Should he bolt the situation and say, "I'm going to find me a Christian girl, you're out of here?"
 What should be his attitude?
 Three things.
 Number one, very briefly, consideration.
 "Live with your wives in an understanding way."
-Present tense, constantly be continuing to live with your wife in an understanding...that's gnosisagain, that's knowledge, deep experiential knowledge.
+Present tense, constantly be continuing to live with your wife in an understanding...
+That's gnōsis again, that's knowledge, deep experiential knowledge.
 What do you mean?
-Sensitive to her needs, sensitive to her feelings.
-And I believe it includes the sexual aspect as well.
+Sensitive to her needs, sensitive to her feelings, and I believe it includes the sexual aspect as well.
 It includes intimacy because knowing someone means having an intimate relationship.
 Remember that?
 Cain knew his wife and she bore a child.
 You are to live with your wife in the most intimate way possible, sexually, emotionally, that doesn't change.
-"Live" is the word sunoiken, it means to be together with someone in the house, stay intimate, stay close.
-By the way, that same word, sunoikenis used in the Septuagint for intercourse.
+"Live" is the word sunoikeōn.
+It means to be together with someone in the house, stay intimate, stay close.
+By the way, that same word, sunoikeōn, is used in the Septuagint for intercourse.
 So he is definitely talking with sexual overtones.
-You are to live with your wife in a deeply intimate way, don't cut yourself off from her deepest physical emotional needs just because she's not a Christian.
+You are to live with your wife in a deeply, intimate way.
+Don't cut yourself off from her deepest, physical, emotional needs just because she's not a Christian.
 You fulfill that dimension.
 Far from abusing her or ignoring her or being indifferent to her, you are to be sacrificially sensitive to that unsaved woman.
 You are to be thoughtful.
 You are to be respectful.

-That would frankly be a revolutionary thing in that culture...for a man to become a Christian and then all of a sudden become totally respectful and sensitive and feeling toward his wife who didn't want anything to do with Christ would really be cross-grained.
+That would frankly be kind of a revolutionary thing in that culture.
+For a man to become a Christian and then all of a sudden become totally respectful and sensitive and feeling toward his wife who didn't want anything to do with Christ would really be cross-grained.
 But that's exactly what it says.
-You are to nourish her, in the words of Ephesians 5, cherish her, protect her, insulate her, maintain that deep deep sensitive intimacy.
+You are to nourish her, in the words of Ephesians 5, cherish her, protect her, insulate her, maintain that deep, deep sensitive intimacy.

-Lord, thank You for such straight forward and encouraging advice and truth.
-Lord, we understand that there are some even gathered with us in this wonderful service tonight who are in the situation outlined right here, so, Father, we pray not so much for the salvation of the partner as we pray for the virtue of the Christian in that marriage.
+Lord, thank You for such straightforward and encouraging advice and truth.
+Lord, we understand that there are some even gathered with us in this wonderful service tonight who are in the situation outlined right here.
+And so, Father, we pray not so much for the salvation of the partner as we pray for the virtue of the Christian in that marriage.
 Bless those wives who have unsaved husbands, make them all that you want them to be.
-Bless those husbands that have unsaved wives, make them all that a husband should be in order that they might win that partner, in order that their prayers for the salvation of their mate might not be hindered for Jesus' sake.
+Bless those husbands that have unsaved wives, make them all that a husband should be in order that they might win that partner, in order that their prayers for the salvation of their mate might not be hindered, for Jesus' sake.
 Amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).